 If you care most about being “safe”, and don’t at all have a problem wearing a conventional “go anywhere” mobile medical alert at all times, then we would recommend doing that, and making a choice from the products discussed in our article on mobile medical alerts.

 However, if you are not super concerned about safety but want something “just in case”, or if you are not really willing to wear a conventional medical alert when you go out in public and at all times at home, then we think these products are an excellent alternative.

 And they are very close to being a better alternative than conventional medical alerts for everyone.
-If they all had fall detection algorithms, and they had not exhibited the "summoning help every time" issues, we would be strongly recommending them for everyone.
+If they all had fall detection algorithms, and they had not exhibited the “summoning help every time” issues, and battery life issues, we would be strongly recommending them for everyone.
 And if the Apple Watch came with the option to add a monitored service, we would be big enthusiasts.

-We think each of these products is quite good, but that different types of people will strongly prefer one or the other.
-In this section we explain how to match a specific person type (persona) with "the best product for them".
+We think most of these products are quite good, but that different types of people will strongly prefer one or the other.
+In this section we explain how to match a specific person type (persona) with “the best product for them”.